George Floyd death: President Trump blasts governors as 'weak' and points finger at ANTIFA

 "You've got to arrest people, you have to track people, you have to put them in jail for 10 years and you'll never see this stuff again," he said.

-"We're doing it in Washington, D.C.
+"We're doing it in Washington, DC.
 We're going to do something that people haven't seen before."

 Trump said the governors were making themselves "look like fools" for not putting more National Guard on the streets.